tomography/scanscripts/docs/source/sector32-txm.rst

    time.
 If you encounter issues, or documentation bugs, please `submit an issue`_.

-This page describes the features of the :py:class:`tomo.32id.txm.TXM` class, and a few supporting classes.
-The :py:class:`~tomo.32id.txm.TXM` class is the primary interface for controlling the Transmission X-ray Microscope (TXM) at beamline 32-ID-C.
+This page describes the features of the :py:class:`aps_32id.txm.NanoTXM` class, and a few supporting classes.
+The :py:class:`~aps_32id.txm.NanoTXM` class is the primary interface for controlling the Transmission X-ray Microscope (TXM) at beamline 32-ID-C. There is also a complimentary :py:class:`aps_32id.txm.MicroTXM`.

-A **core design goal** is to keep as much of the complexity in the :class:`~tomo.32id.txm.TXM` class, which leaves the scripts to handle high-level details.
+A **core design goal** is to keep as much of the complexity in the :class:`~aps_32id.txm.NanoTXM` class, which leaves the scripts to handle high-level details.
 It also allows for better unit and integration testing.
-When creating new scripts, it is recommended to **put all interactions to process variables (PVs) in methods of the :class:`~tomo.32id.txm.TXM` class**.
+When creating new scripts, it is recommended to **put all interactions to process variables (PVs) in methods of the** :py:class:`~aps_32id.txm.NanoTXM` **class**.
 This may seem silly for single PV situations, but will make the script more readable.
-A hypothetical
+A hypothetical example:
-example:

 .. code:: python

-   # Not readable at all: what does that address mean
+   # Not readable at all: what does that address even mean??
    PV('32idcTXM:SG_RdCntr:reset.PROC').put(1, wait=True)

    # Better, but still not great: what does 1 mean?
-   txm.put_pv('Reset_Theta', 1)
+   txm.Reset_Theta = 1

    # Best, even though this method definition would only have one line
    txm.reset_theta()